NitaCristian/NitaCristian.github.io/Lesson7/index.md

 ---

-The function prototype basically tells what a function is called, the list of parameters the function accepts, and the return type of the function.
+The `function prototype` basically tells what a function is `called`, the `list of parameters` the function accepts, and the `return type` of the function.

 Without the function prototype the compiler wouldn’t know what the terms Area and Circumference are.